-The Bible talks about trials we’d face in this life, and it doesn’t leave us there.
-There are specific principles and instructions laid out for us to follow – these commands are given to us to encourage and help us get through each trial and season of life.
+The Bible talks about trials we’d face in this life.
+There are specific principles and instructions laid out for us to follow to get through them – they’re given to us to encourage and help us get through each test and season of life.

 I struggled with mostly fear – fear of the future, of the dark, of heights, etc. – but when I’d read the one-minute nugget from God Calling, it helped me recognize God’s voice a little better each time.
-I started to memorize the verses and found myself thinking about them throughout each day.
-I became more interested in studying the Bible here and there.
-I began to pray more often throughout my day.
-Even though I did go through rebellion and disobedience to my parents, I found that God would still speak to me.
+I memorized the verses and thought about them throughout each day.
+I became more interested in studying the Bible.
+I prayed more often throughout my day.
+Even though I went through rebellion and disobeyed my parents, I found that God would still speak to me.

 Over the years, I learned that it’s not at all about what we do that makes God love us.
-He loves us simply because we are.
+He loves us because we are.
 He is the Creator of all and lavishes His love on us continuously.
 We can easily overlook this when we get distracted by things like fear.
-Thinking about what’s currently going on in the world reminded me of the many times I was afraid and what I did in those moments.
-Most of the time, I had no idea what to do, so I picked up this little devotional, read the one-minute nugget, journaled, and prayed.
+Thinking about what’s going on in the world reminded me of the many times I was afraid and what I did in those moments.
+Most of the time, I did not understand what to do, so I picked up this little devotional, read the one-minute nugget, journaled, and prayed.

-Today, I found that very journal and was reminded of the special moments I had with God during those years.
-It wasn’t much, and a lot of what was written is a bit silly, but I recalled going from fear to faith, chaos to peace, and anger to kindness.
-These moments set me up for today, where I can live full of hope and peace in the midst of what the world is offering: fear and panic.
+Today, I found that very journal and reminisced the special moments I had with God during those years.
+It wasn’t much, and a lot of what I wrote is a bit silly now.
+But I recalled going from fear to faith, chaos to peace, and anger to kindness.
+Through it all God gently convicted my heart to make things right with my parents, too.
+These moments set me up for today, where I can live full of hope and peace during what the world is offering: fear and panic.

 What fears are you facing today?
 What devotional can you pick up today?
 Or is there a reading plan from the Bible app?
 How ARE you getting through this time?